Miriadenera/codex-alpha-computational-framework/README.md

 ## Overview

-The Codex Alpha Computational Framework is an early-stage computational cosmology initiative focused on the development of AI-assisted tools for the analysis of complex astrophysical and cosmological datasets.
+The Codex Alpha Computational Framework is an operational early-stage computational cosmology initiative focused on the development of AI-assisted tools for exploratory analysis of complex astrophysical and cosmological datasets.

-The project aims to explore emergent correlations, topological coherence patterns and large-scale gravitational structures through scalable computational infrastructure, statistical analysis and future AI integration.
+The framework is designed to investigate statistically anomalous sources, emergent multidimensional structures and non-trivial correlations within large-scale observational datasets through scalable computational infrastructure, statistical analysis and modular AI-assisted workflows.

-Rather than building a new observational infrastructure, the framework is designed as a new interpretative computational layer operating on existing cosmological data.
+Rather than building a new observational infrastructure, the project aims to provide a new interpretative computational layer operating on existing cosmological data.

+The current prototype already supports:

+- real ESA Gaia DR3 dataset integration,
+- unsupervised anomaly detection,
+- multidimensional feature analysis,
+- anomaly family clustering,
+- exploratory visualization,
+- modular AI-assisted analysis pipelines.

 ---